ronangr1/M2-Barbagento/README.md

 This module allows you to add BarbaJs to your Magento 2 application

-:warning: This module is still in work in progress :warning:
+:warning: This module is still under development :warning:

 - [Setup](#setup)
     - [Composer installation](#composer-installation)